wmndev/N26-Coding-Challenge/README.md

 }

 Where:
-● sum is a double specifying the total sum of transaction value in the last 60 seconds ● avg is a double specifying the average amount of transaction value in the last 60 seconds
+sum is a double specifying the total sum of transaction value in the last 60 seconds

+avg is a double specifying the average amount of transaction value in the last 60 seconds

-● max is a double specifying single highest transaction value in the last 60 seconds ● min is a double specifying single lowest transaction value in the last 60 seconds ● count is a long specifying the total number of transactions happened in the last 60 seconds
+max is a double specifying single highest transaction value in the last 60 seconds

+min is a double specifying single lowest transaction value in the last 60 seconds

+count is a long specifying the total number of transactions happened in the last 60 seconds
-Requirements
-For the rest api, the biggest and maybe hardest requirement is to make the GET /statistics execute in constant time and space.
-The best solution would be O(1).
-It is very recommended to tackle the O(1) requirement as the last thing to do as it is not the only thing which will be rated in the code challenge.